 Remote work often gets a bad rap.
 Many companies operate on old traditions that worked best at the time (think decades ago).
 The root of the problem is the people.
 Companies are often run by older generations who are hesitant to change.
 This is especially true when it comes to technology.

 Older generations of people tend to think working on-site increases productivity.
-I don’t have data to back this up, but I think that is a load of crap.
-Working on site means you get to put up with numerous distractions in a given day.
+I don't have data to back this up, but I think that is a load of crap.
+Working on-site means you get to put up with numerous distractions on a given day.
 These distractions could range from regular conversations, unneeded meetings, unwanted noise from others, the list goes on.
 On top of that, you have to commute to and from your job.

 Let me outline a typical day of when I used to work on-site for an employer: